 Similarly, ‘pyruvate’ is the byproduct of glycolysis.
 Glycolysis is the process by which your body breaks down stored glucose to create new energy.

 Normally, when oxygen is available, your body converts pyruvate into adenosine triphosphate (i.e. the fuel for your muscles).
 When oxygen is in short supply, glycolysis becomes anaerobic, and pyruvate accumulates in the muscle cell.
 There it is quickly converted into lactate and releases a free hydrogen ion in the process.
 The lactate and the hydrogen ions pair to form lactic acid.

 What does Lactic Acid Do to the Body?

-That burning sensation in your muscles?
+That burning sensation in your muscles during and after exercise?
 Once blamed on the mere presence of lactic acid, we now know that the burning sensation is actually a byproduct of excessive hydrogen ions and inorganic phosphate build-up.